Guide to choosing the right gravel bike

 Guía para elegir la bicicleta de gravel adecuada

-Are you thinking about buying a gravel bike, but you're not sure which one to choose?
-Don't worry, in this guide we help you find the perfect option according to your needs and riding style.
+Are you thinking about buying a gravel bike, but not sure which one to choose?
+Don’t worry, in this guide we’ll help you find the perfect option according to your needs and riding style.

-The gravel bikes combine the best of road bikes and mountain bikes, offering versatility to ride both on asphalt and on unpaved roads.
-To make the right purchase, it's essential to know key aspects such as frame geometry, wheel type, and transmission, as each one influences performance and comfort on different terrains.
+The gravel bikes combine the best of road bikes and mountain bikes, offering versatility to ride on both asphalt and unpaved roads.
+To make the right purchase, it’s essential to know key aspects such as frame geometry, wheel type, and transmission, since each one affects performance and comfort on different terrains.

-If you love long routes and speed on the road, a gravel with a more aerodynamic geometry will be an excellent option.
-On the other hand, if you prefer to explore trails and rough tracks with more stability, a model with features closer to mountain bikes will give you greater safety and control.
+If you love long routes and speed on the road, a gravel with a more aerodynamic geometry will be an excellent choice.
+On the other hand, if you prefer exploring trails and rough tracks with more stability, a model with features closer to mountain bikes will give you greater safety and control.

 Keep reading and discover how to choose the gravel bike that best suits you.
 Let’s go!